PriscillaVD77/UFOS/README.md

 ### Purpose
 Our new client is a data journalist who has the opportunity to write about UFOS in her hometown.
 Our client has a JavaScript file that is filled with sighting information.
 They have requested our help to display the data as a table and allow user manipulation of the data in a tidy html webpage.
 ### Results
-**Our website can be found**: https://priscillavd77.github.io/UFOS/ In our code, in our app.js file, we were able to add a filter that allow users to sift through data using specified criteria.
+**Our website can be found**: https://priscillavd77.github.io/UFOS/ <br>
+In our app.js file, we were able to add a filter that allow users to sift through data using specified criteria.
 We used the following code:

 ![filter_code](resources/filter_code.png)